yyYank/Kebab/README.md

 # Kebab

 Kebab is a browser automation solution.
-It brings together the power of WebDriver, the elegance of jQuery content selection, the robustness of Page Object modelling and the expressiveness of the Kotlin language. not Groovy.
+It brings together the power of WebDriver, the robustness of Page Object modelling and the expressiveness of the Kotlin language. not Groovy.

 # How to contribute